 Would you consider adoption or fostering?

-There is 428,000 youth in the U.S. foster care system and 112,000 are waiting to be adopted.
+There are 428,000 youth in the U.S. foster care system and 112,000 are waiting to be adopted.
 AdoptUSKids maintains a national photo listing service for children waiting to be adopted.
 Since the project launched in 2002, more than 26,000 children who were once photo listed on adoptuskids.org have been adopted and nearly 39,000 families have registered to adopt through the website.
 Nevertheless, older youth are dis proportionally represented – approximately 43% percent of children and youth photo listed on adoptuskids.org are between 15 and 18 years old, but only 17% of those adopted have been in this age group.

 Adoptuskids.org is a resource to help you whether you’re just starting the process to foster or adoption, waiting for a placement, or looking for post-adoption resources.
 Most people may be eligible to adopt, regardless of marital status, age, income, or sexual orientation.
 You don’t need to own your own home, have children already, be young, wealthy, or a stay-at-home parent to adopt or foster.